zakicode19/YouTubeApi/README.md

 * published At
 * uploads

-We used YouTube api to scrape 30000 videos data.
+Then  used YouTube api to scrape 30000 videos data.
 With each video, we got the following:

 * video Id
 * title